Safeguarding and Child Protection Policy

 - That the school remedies any safeguarding deficiencies or weaknesses brought to its attention without delay

-- That where governing bodies or proprietors hire or rent out the school or college
+- That where governing bodies or proprietors hire or rent out the school

 Training

-In addition to this policy, all staff working directly with children will read and understand Part One and Annex B of Keeping Children Safe in Education (KCSIE) 2024
+In addition to this policy, all staff working directly with children will read and understand Part One and Annex B of Keeping Children Safe in Education (KCSIE) 2025.

-In addition, all staff will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This includes:
+All staff members will receive appropriate safeguarding and child protection training on induction this will be refreshed annually considering current key learning points and trends from serious case reviews and local current and emerging issues and trends.
+In addition, all staff will receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively

 - The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training will be updated every two years.
 Deputies will be trained to the same level as the DSL.